sajeena3012/sajeena3012/README.md

  <br>🎓 A final year B.Tech student majoring in Computer Science.
  <br>💻 I'm passionate about coding and love to work with Java and Python.
  <br>🔍 Always eager to learn and explore new technologies.
  <br>🌟 Currently honing my skills in algorithms, data structures, and software development.
-Open to collaboration and new opportunities!
+ <br>🌐 Connect Me on [Linked In](https://www.linkedin.com/in/rukkiah-sajeena-m-88b2a7268/)

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rukkiah-sajeena-m-88b2a7268/)